 Professor McIntosh joined UMKC in 2008.
-He divides his research efforts between addressing major challenges in STEM higher education and investigating changes in galactic populations over cosmic time.
+His current research efforts focus on addressing major challenges in STEM higher education as it pertains to workforce development.

-Prof. McIntosh is an expert in increasing and broadening the recruitment, retention, and persistence to degree completion of STEM-minded students.
-He has initiated programs and developed strategic frameworks for improving student success in foundational math and science courses, for providing equitable undergraduate research and STEM workforce preparation experiences, for providing historically underrepresented high schoolers early-college experiences that cultivate their STEM college degree aspirations, and for facilitating faculty excellence toward these urgent needs.
+Prof. McIntosh is an expert in improving the retention, workforce readiness, and persistence to degree completion of STEM-minded students.
+He has initiated programs and developed strategic frameworks for improving student success in foundational math and science courses, for providing developmentally appropriate undergraduate research and STEM workforce preparation experiences, for providing high-impact early-college experiences that cultivate STEM college degree aspirations and matriculation, and for facilitating faculty excellence toward these urgent needs.
+Graduate students interested in STEM education and workforce development research should email Prof. McIntosh, directly.

 Awards and Special Appointments